Financial Wellness. Financial wellness is a staple of long-term addiction recovery. Let’s all face it, everybody needs well-managed finances.

 As someone entering into addiction recovery, you may have dug yourself into a financial hole because of your substance use disorder.

 If you have hit rock bottom in the finance department, have hope.
-People have been in your same position and managed to come out on top.
+People have been in the same position and managed to come out on top.

 If your monthly debt responsibility exceeds how much you make, speak to a bankruptcy attorney for counsel.